nordinh/fasttrackmicroservices/notes.md

 or whatever is replicated to prevent race conditions.
 You cannot Memcache or Hazelcast your way out of this (because asynchronous replication).
  - [Collapsed Forwarding](http://wiki.squid-cache.org/Features/CollapsedForwarding) to avoid spikes and group multiple requests for the same resource.
+ - [Cache channels](https://github.com/mnot/squid-channels) as an event bus for controlling the cache

+### Event-driven archictecture
+Atom feeds!
+Only use if no low-latency requirements, because latency is traded off for scalability and availability.
+In case of a massive amount of events and you do not want your clients to read them all, you can fall back to truncation/compaction/snapshots to represent the point in time where a certain state applies and take that as a starting point to consume events again.
+Clients need to be aware of those different kind of events/entries.

+### Security
+Use plain basic authentication in combination with HTTPS.
+Another option discussed in 'Rest in Practice' is an atom feed over HTTP with entries encrypted by use of a shared secret.
+However those atom feeds are cached forever, opening the door for brute force attacks (which has become much less expensive with the trend of affordable GPU rental by e.g. Amazon).
+OAuth as a nice alternative for authentication, e.g. works also really wel for SSO.